 CHEM-348 Advanced Organic Chemistry: Bioorganic Compounds, 3 cr.
 The chemistry of complex molecules such as proteins, nucleic acids, and carbohydrates is studied from the point of view of their physical properties, and their reaction, synthesis, and structure-function relationships.
-Prereq.: CHEM-3232.CHEM-349 Organic Synthesis, 3 cr.
-A systematic approach
+Prereq.: CHEM-232.
 CHEM-349 Organic Synthesis, 3 cr.
 A systematic approach to the synthesis of complex organic compounds will be developed.
 The retrosynthetic approach will be taken, with a final target molecule being the goal of the synthesis.
 It will be taken apart, step-by-step to arrive at reasonable starting materials for the synthesis.
 Availability and expense of potential starting materials, necessity of protecting groups, and production of isomeric and/or stereoisomeric mixtures will be among the points of consideration for each synthesis.
 Prereq.: CHEM-347.
 CHEM-357 Chemical Kinetics, 3 cr.
+The study and evaluation

+CHEM-357 Chemical Kinetics, 3 cr.
 The study and evaluation of various theories of reaction rates and mechanisms of chemical reactions.
-Prereq.: CHEM-311.
+Prereg.: CHEM-311.